Writing an Effective Press Release for Reputation Management

 Because everything is consumed digitally, Dow encourages press release writers to consider important keywords and phrases.
 They should support the one critical point of the release while demonstrating the newsworthy and relevant point.

-Your press release should also be usable on the Internet.
-Marketcom PR senior media director Rosalia Scampoli encourages press release writers to add hyperlinks to keywords for search engine optimization, adding to make sure your links work.
+Your press release must also be usable on the Internet.
+Press release writers should add hyperlinks and make sure your links work.

 Another key point?
 Make your press release easy to skim.
 “When discussing features, benefits, or any topic of length, use bullets to increase readability,” suggests Klein.